courselabs/docker/labs/compose-limits/README.md

 docker start rng_rng-api_1
 ```

+> Now the app will work again, but only for three calls, then the API container will exit and you'll need to start it again.

 You can configure containers to automatically restart if they exit:

-- [rng/v2.yml](/labs/compose-limits/rng/v2.yml) adds the `restart: always` setting to both services, so the containers restart if the application process exits.
+- [rng/v2.yml](./rng/v2.yml) adds the `restart: always` setting to both services, so the containers restart if the application process exits.

 📋 Update your deployment to the spec in `labs/compose-limits/rng/v2.yml`.